LEARNAcademy/syllabus/rails/rails-api.md

 ---

 ### API
 **API** (Application Programming Interface) is an application that transmits data in the form of JSON. **JSON** (JavaScript Object Notation) is a data structure modeled after JavaScript but supported by most programming languages.
-Data stored in a database is retrieved by a controller method.
+Data stored in a database is retrieved, created, updated, or deleted by controller methods.
+The controller methods can be accessed with the correct route.
+Coding this communication flow to an API via route to controller method is called creating an **endpoint**.
 The combination of the model and the controller is and API and can serve as the backend of an application.

 ### Postman
 One of the challenges faced by backend developers is how to check that the work you are doing is correct without the UI.
 Luckily there are many tools that help create data visualization for APIs.
 We use a popular platform called **Postman** that allows us to design and test our API.
 After each step of the process, we will use Postman to ensure our code is working correctly.